The following policies govern the determination of financial aid:

 Because assets contribute to a family's financial strength, they also are considered in determining the parents' contribution.
 Assets included in the formula are: equity in real estate, including the family home, savings, investments of all kinds, a portion of business/farm net value, trusts and annuities.
 Real estate will not be accepted at a lower value than the purchase price and national real estate appreciation multipliers are often used to project market value.
 For family-owned businesses, accumulated depreciation, loans from shareholders, capital stock and retained earnings are not considered liabilities in calculating net value of these assets.
 Automobiles and consumer goods are not included as assets, nor is the value of the parents' primary retirement fund.

 Since students are the primary beneficiaries of a college education, they are expected to assist their parents in meeting their educational expenses.
 Therefore, it is expected that students will work during the summer and use a portion of any assets held in their name.
 Entering freshmen are expected to contribute a minimum of $2,300 plus 20 percent of assets; sophomores, juniors, and seniors are expected to contribute a minimum of $2,600 plus 20 percent of assets.

 Treatment of Privately-Funded Awards and Awards from Other Outside Sources

 Non-Need Based Financial Aid Packages

-Privately-funded scholarships, state grants and grants from other outside sources are added to Loyola's institutionally-funded academic scholarships, endowed scholarships or Resident Assistantships up to a maximum of full-tuition, fees, room and the standard meal allowance.
+Privately-funded scholarships, state grants and grants from other outside sources are added to Loyola's institutionally-funded academic scholarships, endowed scholarships or Resident Assistantships up to a maximum of full-tuition, fees, room, and the standard meal plan allowance.

 The tuition portion of U.S Army ROTC Scholarships and Federal Veterans Administration/Yellow Ribbon Program benefits will be substituted for Loyola's institutionally funded scholarships since these awards may only be applied to tuition charges.